Life4five/Fauriverse/README.md

-A new world is being written
+A new world is being written.
 Stay tuned.